Welcome to the

 5 gallons per minute = 300 gallons per hour, 7200 gallons per day, 2,628,000 gallons per year which costs $7,043.04.

-District rehabs six manholes; City splits cost on Manhole 11
+District rehabs six manholes in 2016; City splits cost on Manhole 11

 Over the summer of 2016 the Island View Sanitary District rehabbed six manholes.
 Great Lakes did the rehabbing, and at the moment the district seems to have addressed the most serious groundwater leakage problems.
 The City of Oshkosh and IVSD split the bill on the rehabbing of Manhole 11 which is located in front of Lift Station 1 at 4585 Island View Drive.
 Lift Station 1 takes in wastewater from both the City of Oshkosh and IVSD, then sends it to the City for processing.